patrykwiener/movie-database/README.md

 * username: root
 * password: root

-You can also create own user by filling up the registration form or by typing:
+You can also create your own user by filling up the registration form or by typing:
 ```bash
 # create superuser
 docker-compose exec web python /code/manage.py createsuperuser